 There are several chains of supermarkets that you may find more convenient than the Military Commissary.
 Some of the larger chains are Giant, Safeway, Harris Teeter, and Whole Foods.
+In Virginia Beach, Kroger and Aldi are more common.
 Most supermarkets encourage customer loyalty by providing a free membership card that will give you minor discount rates.
-Addtionally, Costco is a members-only (\$50 per family annual membership) warehouse for bulk food, electronics, housewares, etc.
+Additionally, Costco is a members-only (\$50 per family annual membership) warehouse for bulk food, electronics, housewares, etc.